tarunprabhu/kitsune/kitsune/docs/Glossary.md

 : The serialized [LLVM bitcode](glossary-bitcode) representation of a [device module](glossary-device-module) that is stored as the initializer of a global variable in a [host module](glossary-host-module).
+  [This document](EmbeddedBitcode.md) contains more information about the design, implementation and use of embedded bitcode in Kitsune.

+(glossary-embedded-bitcode-pass)=
+**embedded bitcode pass**
+: Unlike other [LLVM passes](glossary-pass), these are passes that operate exclusively on embedded bitcode.
+The only change that they will make in the [host module](glossary-host-module) is a change to the initializer of the global variable containing the embedded bitcode.
+  [This document](EmbeddedBitcode.md) contains more information about the design, implementation and use of embedded bitcode in Kitsune.

 <!----------------------------------------------------------------------------->